shivanshmehta31/CardioCare-AI-Intelligent-Heart-Health-Prediction-System/README.md

-# 🫀 Heart Disease Prediction using Deep Learning
+# 🫀 CardioCare: AI Intelligent Heart Health Prediction System

 A machine learning and deep learning-based solution to predict the presence of heart disease using medical and lifestyle features.
 This project leverages TensorFlow, Scikit-learn, and powerful data preprocessing techniques to deliver an effective binary classification model.